Adpushup Review: Can You Control Your Ads & Increase Revenue?

 Boosting Your Ad Revenue

-AdPushup is a little bit more manual than some other options, but they offer unique solutions to boosting your ad revenue.
-I love the visual editor and I love how you can manage direct ad partnerships.
+AdPushup is a little bit more manual than some other options, but they offer unique solutions for boosting your ad revenue, and it's pretty neat software.
+I love the visual editor, and I love how you can manage direct ad partnerships.

 I would recommend AdPushup to anyone who likes to have a hand on the steering wheel.
-The visual editor helps you get your ads how and where you like them.
+The visual editor helps with ad layout optimization, so you get your ads how and where you like them.

-I also think AdPushup is a great option for anyone who has direct ad partnerships.
-I love how you can track them and compare with your other ads.
+I also think AdPushup is a great ad revenue optimization platform for anyone who has direct ad partnerships.
+I love how you can track them and compare them with your other ads.
 The visual editor comes in handy once again here to help you insert your ads into your pages.